stclib/STC/README.md

 - **Fully memory managed** - All containers will destruct keys/values via destructor passed as macro parameters to the ***using***-declaration.
 Also, shared pointers are supported and can be stored in containers, see ***csptr***.
 - **Fully type safe** - Because of templating, it avoids error-prone casting of container types and elements back and forth from the containers.
 - **Uniform, easy-to-learn API** - Methods to ***construct***, ***initialize***, ***iterate*** and ***destruct*** have uniform and intuitive usage across the various containers.
 - **Small footprint** - Small source code and generated executables.
-The executable from the example below using six different containers is *27 kb in size* compiled with TinyC.
+The executable from the example below with six different containers is *22 kb in size* compiled with gcc -Os on linux.
 - **Dual mode compilation** - By default it is a simple header-only library with inline and static methods only, but you can easily switch to create a traditional library with shared symbols, without changing existing source files.
 See the Installation section.
 - **No callback functions** - All passed template argument functions/macros are directly called from the implementation, no slow callbacks which requires storage.
 - **Compiles with C++ and C99** - C code can be compiled with C++.